 On most keyboards, “<” and “>” are shifted characters.
 So, to get M->, you actually have to type Meta-Shift->.
 That is, press and hold down both the Meta and Shift keys, and then strike “>”.

-On Windows (and sometimes under Unix) some of these keybindings are actually standard menu items.
+Under Windows, some of these keybindings are actually standard menu items.
 Those keybindings will behave according to the menus, unless the Enable keybindings in menus preference is unchecked.
-For example, the C-e keybinding mentioned above actually toggles the visibility of the interactions window.

-If you are most familiar with Emacs-style key bindings (especially on windows or some linux installations where the control key is, by default, for the menu shortcuts), you should uncheck the Enable keybindings in menus preference.
-Many of the keybindings below are inspired by Emacs.
-See also Defining Custom Shortcuts for suggestions on how to bind keys to menu items on a selective basis.
+If you are most familiar with Emacs-style key bindings, you should uncheck the Enable keybindings in menus preference.
+Many of the keybindings below are inspired by Emacs.}

 The Add User-defined Keybindings... menu item in the Keybindings sub-menu of Edit selects a file containing Racket definitions of keybindings.
 The file must contain a module that uses a special keybindings language, framework/keybinding-lang.
 To do so, begin your file with this line:

 The framework/keybinding-lang languages provides all of the bindings from racket, racket/class, and drracket/tool-lib, except that it adjusts #%module-begin to introduce a keybinding form:

 Declares a keybinding, where string-expr must produce a suitable first argument for map-function in keymap%, and the proc-expr must produce a suitable second argument for add-function in keymap%.